What is FLP?

 Faculty-Led Programs (FLP) are overseas courses taught by SJSU faculty from various

-academic fields for 2 - 4 weeks during the breaks of winter (soon), spring, and summer.
+academic fields for 2 - 4 weeks during the academic breaks of winter, spring, and

 FLPs are considered SJSU Special Session courses and typically range from 3 - 6 units.
 A majority of our programs satisfy upper division GE courses (Area R, S, & V) and some also offer major-specific courses.
 See our Program List for more details.